What Signs of Oestrogen Dominance Do You Have?

 That is why they can be associated with side effects of their own.

 It is helpful to read the following list which was originally compiled by the late Dr John Lee of the USA, the pioneer in bioidentical hormone cream usage, and check against your own symptoms:

 * breast tenderness

 * uterine cancer

 What can you do?

-Nor are such symptoms confined to the menopause itself as I am hearing about an increasing number of women who are experiencing menopause symptoms well post menopause.
+Nor are such symptoms confined to the menopause itself as I am hearing from an increasing number of women who are experiencing menopause symptoms well post menopause.

-A recent study has shown that a much higher proportion of ‘older’ women (average age 59 in this study) than was expected still suffer from hot flashes and night sweats, well after menopause is assumed to be over.
+A recent study has shown that a much higher proportion of ‘older’ women (average age 59 in this study) still suffer from hot flushes and night sweats, well after menopause is assumed to be over.

 You can establish your levels of the two hormones by saliva testing – more accurate than blood tests – or simply by noting the symptoms that you have.
 The more symptoms then the more likely you are to be oestrogen dominant.

 If you need help deciding whether you are oestrogen dominant or need to supplement, then email email@example.com for individual help with your symptoms and their severity.